 As an integral part of the Multiple Subject 2042Credential Program, the Fresno State Spanish/Hmong Bilingual Authorization Program authorizes Spanish and Hmong bilingual teacher candidates to instruct English learners.
+A list of required coursework to earn Bilingual Authorization can be found on the BAP option webpage.
+At the time of recommendation, the credential analyst verifies coursework as listed on the multiple subject credential application; and at end of program an Exit Checklist Form is reviewed and filed by BAP coordinator.
 For example, special courses in both the Multiple Subject, (e.g. LEE 172 and in the Bilingual Program (e.g. LEE 136 Spanish and LEE 135 Hmong) provide candidates with a knowledge of and ability to teach English learners, including but not limited to Specially Designed Academic Instruction in English (SDAIE) methodology, language acquisition and English Language Development (ELD).